niwamo/SpotifyUtils/README.md

   necessary to run the other commands, but will prevent needing to authenticate the script multiple for multiple OAuth scopes.

-It also provides the following utility commands for interacting with the module:
+It also provides the following utility commands:

 - `Get-SpotifyUtilsConfig` - Retrieve the module's current configuration (see Setup section)